 Follow these steps if you think your dog has an object stuck in their paw:

-- Check each paw for any objects that might be stuck between the toes.
+- Check each paw for anything that might be stuck between the toes.
 If your dog is favoring one paw, be sure to look carefully.
 Things like glass can be harder to see.

-- If you can get to the object, remove it carefully using a pair of clean tweezers.
+- If you can get to the object, you should remove it carefully using a pair of clean tweezers.

 - Wash your dog’s paw with warm, soapy water.